 Thursday, Jan.
 22, 2009 | midnight

-Cathy Estes is a fourth and fifth grade teacher at Vanderburg Elementary School.
-She can be reached c/o the Home News, 2360 Corporate Circle, Third Floor, Henderson, NV 89074 or [email protected].
+Angela O’Callaghan is the area specialist in social horticulture for the University of Nevada Cooperative Extension.
+She can be reached c/o the Home News, 2360 Corporate Circle, Third Floor, Henderson, NV 89074, or [email protected].